TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/activedirectory-appproxy-troubleshootingavailable.md

 To use the troubleshooting tool:

 1. From your Azure AD tenant, on the **Azure portal** under **Azure Active Directory**, select **Enterprise Applications**
-2. From the **Enterprise Applications** page, search for and select the application you would like to test the configuration of.
+2. From the **Enterprise Applications** page, search for and select the application you would like to test the configuration of
-3. Navigate to the **Application Proxy** page, select **Test Application** at the top of the page to the run the tool and generate a report with resolution guidance.
+3. Navigate to the **Application Proxy** page, select **Test Application** at the top of the page to the run the tool and generate a report with resolution guidance

 ## **Recommended Documents**